No Comments

 GitHub is currently being misused to distribute the Lumma Stealer, an information-stealing malware, through fake fixes posted in project comments.

-The campaign was first identified by a contributor to the teloxide Rust library, who reported on Reddit that they had received five comments on their GitHub issues that appeared to be fixes but were actually spreading malware.
+The campaign was at first identified by a contributor to the teloxide Rust library, who reported on Reddit that they had received five comments on their GitHub issues that appeared to be fixes but were actually spreading malware.

 Further investigation by BleepingComputer uncovered thousands of similar comments across various GitHub projects, all offering fake fixes in response to user questions.